3ahmnm-htlsbg/game-Worms-Lhelbok/README.md

 ### Project description:

 Game where light bunnys can shoot each other with bows and arrows.
 Two player game, the task is to shoot at your enemy bunny four times to win the game.
 With the magic pumpkins you can receive extra points the first round.
+The game can be played with this link: https://3ahmnm-htlsbg.github.io/game-Worms-Lhelbok/

 ### Development platform: